abailoni/SFB-shape-analysis/README.md

 ### Usage
-Scripts can be found in the `scripts` folder.
+Scripts can be found in the `scripts` folder (more documentation coming soon).

 Other useful [ilastik](https://www.ilastik.org/download.html) documentation material: